CatManJr/Working-with-GeoSpatial-Foundation-Models/app/README.md

 - Interactive charts:
   - Bar chart for population distribution by flood coverage rate.
-  - Pie chart for G2SFCA risk assessment.
+  - Pie chart for G2SFCA influence assessment.
   - Comparison of results using different bandwidth parameters.

 ### Real-time Data
 - Data is dynamically loaded from the backend API.
-- Support for multiple risk layers.
+- Support for multiple influence layers.
 - Responsive design for various screen sizes.

 ## API Endpoints